Yelena Belova (Marvel Cinematic Universe)

-Yelena Belova is a fictional character portrayed by Florence Pugh in the Marvel Cinematic Universe (MCU) film franchise based on the Marvel Comics character of the same name.
-She is depicted as the adopted sister of Natasha Romanoff.
+Yelena Belova is a superheroine portrayed by Florence Pugh in the Marvel Cinematic Universe (MCU) film franchise based on the Marvel Comics character of the same name.
+She is depicted as a Black Widow assassin who was trained in the Russian-based Red Room and went on to become one of the greatest child assassins in the world.
+She is also the adopted sister of Natasha Romanoff.

-Trained as a Black Widow assassin in the Red Room, Belova went on to become one of the greatest child assassins.
-As an adult, she helps Romanoff and their adoptive parents, Alexei Shostakov and Melina Vostokoff, take down the Red Room operations led by Dreykov.
-She falls victim to the Blip and, after being restored to life, works as a contract killer for Valentina Allegra de Fontaine, who tasks her to kill Clint Barton, but Belova spares his life.
-She later joins a team of other contract killers who go on to form the Thunderbolts, later rebranded as the New Avengers.
+Following her freedom from General Dreykov's chemical subjugation, Belova joins Romanoff and their adopted parents Alexei Shostakov and Melina Vostokoff in destroying the Red Room and killing Dreykov.
+Following Romanoff's death, falling victim to the Blip and being resurrected, Belova begins to work as a contract killer for Valentina Allegra de Fontaine, putting her in conflict with Clint Barton.
+She goes on to join a team of other contract killers in de Fontaine's employ to form the Thunderbolts.
+The team is later rebranded as the New Avengers.

-Pugh appeared as the character in the films Black Widow (2021), Thunderbolts* (2025), and the Disney+ series Hawkeye (2021).
+Pugh appeared as the character in the films Black Widow (2021), Thunderbolts* (2025), and Spider-Man: Brand New Day (2026), as well as the Disney+ miniseries Hawkeye (2021).
 An alternate version of Belova appeared in the Disney+ adult animated series Marvel Zombies (2025), also voiced by Pugh.
 American actress Violet McGraw has also portrayed a younger Belova.
-Pugh's portrayal has received generally positive reviews.
+Pugh's portrayal has received a positive reception.

 Fictional character biography

 Early life

-Yelena Belova was born in the Soviet Union in 1989.
-When she was three years old, General Dreykov assigned her the role of the youngest daughter of Alexei Shostakov and Melina Vostokoff, as well as the little sister of Natasha Romanoff, although due to Belova's young age at the start of the assignment, she was the only member of the group who was unaware of the true nature of their assigned mission and believed the three of them to be her real family.
-As a small child, she played goalie on a peewee soccer team called the "Thunderbolts".
+Yelena Belova was recruited by General Dreykov for an undercover KGB operation led by super soldier Alexei Shostakov and Melina Vostokoff.
+Due to Belova's young age, she was the only member of the group who was unaware of their assigned mission.
+Instead, she believed them to be a real family.

-In 1995, when Shostakov completes his assigned mission to steal intel from S.H.I.E.L.D. in Ohio, the family escape to Cuba where they rendezvous with their boss, Dreykov, who has Romanoff and Belova put through the Red Room for further training to become assassins.
-This training included luring another girl into the woods to be shot, and assembling a pistol from parts, which she was the fastest in her class to do, which meant that she was allowed to stand apart from the rest of the class while their hands were whipped.
+After Shostakov completed his mission in 1995, the family escaped by plane to Cuba, where they met Dreykov and gave him stolen research.
+With the mission complete, Belova and Romanoff were sent to train as Black Widow assassins in the Red Room.
+Belova's first test was to lure her close friend, Anya, out into the woods, only to be shot by their handler.
+Belova emerged from her training as one of the world's best child assassins.
+Following Romanoff's defection, Belova was chemically subjugated by the Red Room to prevent further desertions.